 However, there are tell-tale signs such as color, texture, and location that can help you identify what your dog is afflicted with, what to do next, and how you can prevent it from happening again.

 If you notice that your dog has dandruff flakes on them, that could be from a few things.
 One common ailment is Seborrhea.
 Seborrhea is primarily genetic, and the dandruff flakes will begin to form when the dog is just a puppy, lasting the rest of their lives.

 Seborrhea is nothing to worry about, medically speaking.
 You can buy seborrhea shampoo that will make your dog feel better and reduce the scaling.
 Another flaky rash is dermatitis, which is usually brought on by allergies.

-Mange is a serious skin condition brought on by mites.
-There are two types of mange: Sarcoptic and Demodectic.
-The main difference between the two is that Sarcoptic mange is contagious, while Demodectic mange is not.
+Mange is a severe skin condition brought on by mites.
+There are two types, Sarcoptic and Demodectic.
+The main difference between the two is that Sarcoptic is highly contagious, while Demodectic is not.

-In both cases, you should take the dog to see a vet, so they can apply a scabicide to the area.
-This will kill off any embedded parasites, and may take up to six weeks to be complete.
-Rashes can also be brought on by other parasites, most notably fleas and ticks.
+In both cases, you should take the dog to see a vet so that they can apply a scabicide to the area.
+The scabicide will kill off any embedded parasites, and may up to six weeks to be complete.
+Rashes can also be brought on by other pests, most notably fleas and ticks.

 Flea treatments are readily available and can be given to the dog orally or through an ointment.
 Owners should also be sure to make their homes and yards flea-free, so the problem doesn’t come back.

 Ticks aren’t as infections, but they can be more dangerous.
 Ticks can carry Lyme disease and cause some nasty infections if not treated.
 When removing a tick, be very careful, because improper removal could leave the tick’s head burrowed in the dog’s body, causing further infection.